 The NDP Announcement frame has four five variants, the NDP Announcement frame, the HE NDP

 Announcement frame, the Ranging NDP Announcement frame, the Sensing NDP Announcement frame, and the EHT NDP Announcement frame.
-The four five formats are distinguished by the setting of the NDP Announcement Variant subfield in the Sounding Dialog Token field. and the presence or absence of the STA Info field with AID11 subfield equal to 2045 and with B31 set to 1 (see Table 9-42b (NDP Announcement frame variant encoding) and Table 9-42ba (Ranging NDP Announcement frame and Sensing NDP Announcement frame encoding)).
+The four five formats are distinguished by the setting of the NDP Announcement Variant subfield in the Sounding Dialog Token field. and the presence or absence of the STA Info field with AID11 subfield equal to 2045 and with B31 set to 1 (see Table 9-42b (NDP Announcement frame variant encoding). and Table 9-42ba (Ranging NDP Announcement frame and Sensing NDP Announcement frame encoding)).
 The STA Info field with AID11 subfield equal to 2045 is always present in a Sensing NDP Announcement frame and it is transmitted as the first STA Info field.
-The STA Info field with AID11 subfield equal to 2045 is not present in the Ranging NDP Announcement frame used for TB ranging measurement exchange but it is present in the non-TB ranging measurement exchange.
+The STA Info field with AID11 subfield equal to 2045 is not present in the Ranging NDP Announcement frame used for TB ranging measurement exchange but it is present in the non-TB ranging measurement exchange. (“R1-1, R1-2, R1-4)

 TGBF editor, add following text under clause 9.3.1.19.6 (Sensing NDP Announcement frame format) in P30 L50 and move Table 9-42b from P30 L25-40 with changes shown below right after the text

+In the Sensing NDP Announcement frame the STA Info field with AID11 subfield equal to 2045 is always present and it is transmitted as the first STA Info field.
+The STA Info field with AID11 subfield equal to 2045 is not present in the Ranging NDP Announcement frame used for TB ranging measurement exchange but might be present in the non-TB ranging measurement exchange (see Table 9-42b (Ranging NDP Announcement frame and Sensing NDP Announcement frame encoding)). (“R1-1, R1-2, R1-4)